frabjous/open-guide-typesetting-framework/doc/usage.md

 The optional (and usually unused) "abbreviation" field is not a CSL field but a place to indicate that the work in question is referred to in the text with an abbreviation rather than by means of the usual author-date citations.
 When the bibliography is applied, an attempt will be made to link any occurrences of the abbreviation in the document to the corresponding bibliography entry.

-When all items in the list have been checked and any missing or erroneous information supplied or fixed, click the "save bibliography" button at the bottom of the block.
+When all items in the list have been checked and any missing or erroneous information supplied or fixed, click the "save bibliography" button at the bottom of the page.
-In addition to saving the bibliography on the server, this will also enable another button labelled "apply to document".
+Then the bibliography can be "applied" by clicking the "apply to document" button.
 Applying the bibliography to the document involves a search of the converted main document for what appear to be author-date citations (or abbreviations) to the entries in the bibliography, and an automatic replacement of them with pandoc-style citations.
 This process of automatic identification is far from perfect, however, and the citations should be checked individually when the document is edited.
-It is usually best to "apply" the bibliography once before the main document is edited, which is why the "Bibliography" block appears before the "Edit document" block.
+It is usually best to "apply" the bibliography only once, when the bibliography is in good shape, but before the main document is edited.
+This is why the "Bibliography" block appears before the "Edit document" block.

-The Bibliography section can be reopened later and entries added or changed, and such changes should be applied to the document when next processed.
+The bibliography page can be reopened later and entries added or changed, then saved.
+Such changes should be applied to the document when next processed.
 However, "re-applying" the bibliography to an already-edited main file may have unexpected results, and is probably best avoided except in exceptional circumstances.

 ## Edit document